 The experimental systems used above have some clinical relevance but are still not physiologic.
 To study the impact of apoptotic cells in a physiologic setting, we took advantage of the medical condition sepsis, which is accompanied by massive apoptosis of multiple immune cell populations.
 Thus, the final set of experiments in this thesis examined the tolerance induced during sepsis using a clinically-relevant cecal-ligation and puncture (CLP) model that included a secondary bacterial infection.
 CLP-treated WT mice had a reduced ability to control the secondary bacterial infection, which was paralleled by suppressed T cell responses, compared to sham-treated WT mice.
 In contrast, CLP- and sham-treated Trail-/- and Dr5-/- mice were able to similarly control the bacterial infection and generated bacterial antigen-specific T cell responses.
 The ability of CLP-treated wild-type mice to control the secondary infection and generate T cell immunity could be restored by the administration of a blocking anti-TRAIL mAb.
 These results suggest the importance of TRAIL in the induction of sepsis-induced immune suppression, such that TRAIL neutralization may be a potential therapeutic target to restore cellular immunity in septic patients.

 ix, 185 pages

 Copyright 2011 Prajwal Gurung

 Gurung, Prajwal.
-"Regulation of immune responses by apoptotic cells." doctoral dissertation, University of Iowa, 2011.
+"Regulation of immune responses by apoptotic cells."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.